Branhamism: Serpent seed, predestination, and race

-Branham also openly opposed interracial relationships and connected people of mixed race ancestry to the wicked "hybrid" race of the serpent.
+Branham also openly opposed interracial relationships and he connected people of mixed race ancestry to the wicked "hybrid" race of the serpent.

 What good would a white woman want to have a baby by a colored man making him a mulatto child?
 It's not sensible. ...
 If I was a colored man, or a brown man, or a yellow man, or a red man, I would be just as happy about it.
 Yes, sir.
 I sure would.
 That's the way that my Maker wanted me and that's the way I am.
 Right.
 Why does man want to tamper with anything for?
 When man gets into it, he ruins it.
 Let it alone the way God made it.
 Let a man be what he is; by the grace of God let him be.
 But he has to cause great fusses now calling our... causing riots, and big fusses, and everything else across the nations, and across the world just because he wanted to stick his head out about something.
 That's the ignorance of the man.
 That's right; hybrid again.
 Instead of leaving it the way God wants it, he wants to make his own way.
 He has to do something about it, you know.
 He has to make his own self a name.
 God be merciful to him.
 It's a pitiful thing.